 In the past, FEMA has not covered the removal and disposal of standing dead trees unless they present an imminent threat.
 The focus of FEMA funding is on the protection of human life and property, not aesthetics or wildlife.
 Another example of something FEMA chose not to reimburse was the pre-storm trimming of undamaged trees, as this is not a direct result of the disaster.
 Basically, FEMA can be fairly narrow in what they cover.

 FEMA also does not cover debris removal from navigable waterways (there is a different mechanism for that), agricultural land, or natural land.

 Finally, FEMA will not help if any other government agency, such as the Federal Highway Administration, has the authority to assist.
 The rule is in place to ensure that nobody is reimbursed twice for the same incident.

 How Can Individuals and Companies Get Access to This Money?

 Typically, FEMA provides most of its money to jurisdictions.
 However, individuals and families can sometimes get direct assistance if their insurance does not cover all of their losses or is delayed.
 More often, they are referred to get a low-interest disaster loan.

-For the most part, if you have hazardous trees on your property you should request assistance from your local government, which may, in turn, ask for help from FEMA.
+For the most part, if you need hazardous tree removal for your property you should request assistance from your local government, which may, in turn, ask for help from FEMA disaster relief.

 FEMA will not fund the removal of broken limbs from private property unless they extend over the ROW and pose an immediate threat.
 In most cases, your insurance should cover it.